 9 Injuries Massage Therapy Can Treat

-Massage Therapy can be used to treat a multitude of injuries, conditions, and health concerns.
-Some may only think of massage as a way to pamper yourself and as a light and fluffy means of relaxation.
+Massage Therapy can be used to treat a multitude of injuries, conditions and health concerns.
+Some may only think of massage as a way to pamper yourself and as a light and fluffy means to relaxation.

-While massage is a means of self-care and can be done with light or deeper pressure, receiving a massage from a Registered Massage Therapist has so many more benefits.
+While massage is a means of self care and can been done with light or deeper pressure, receiving a massage from a Registered Massage Therapist has so many more benefits.
 An RMT is trained to treat many conditions or injuries.

 Some of the conditions or injuries that we as Registered Massage Therapists can treat are;

 Rotator cuff injuries,

 Temporal joint dysfunction (TMD),

 Muscle sprains or strains,

 Low back pain,

 In this post, I will explain how getting a massage from an RMT, can benefit you and help you lead a healthier and more pain free life.